 Wage earners’ and entrepreneurs’ statistics on accidents at work are collected by the 12 insurance institutions.
 Data is then sent to the Finnish Workers' Compensation Center (TVK).
 Farmers’ accident data is collected by The Farmers’ Social Insurance Institution (Mela).
-The statistics of accidents at work are then delivered from TVK and Mela to the Statistics Finland for official publication and for the further processing.
-The Statistics Finland delivers data to the Eurostat and the ILO.
+The statistics of accidents at work are then delivered from TVK and Mela to the Statistics Finland for official publication and for the further processing, and the Statistics Finland, in turn, delivers data to the Eurostat and the ILO.

-The claims handling process collects all the variable data along with all the other information required to make the claims decision and for compensating the given medical treatment and paying of other benefits mentioned in the Workers’ Compensation Act.
+In the claims handling process all the data along with all the other information required to make the claims decision and for compensating the given medical treatment and paying of other benefits mentioned in the Workers’ Compensation Act is collected.

 The coding of the variables is made in the first possible step in the notifying process.
 In most cases it is for example team leader, supervisor, secretary, HR, accountant, manager or the owner of a company who fills in a notification to the insurance company.
 Employer representative also fills in the required ESAW codes.
-(In some cases the accident is notified to the insurance company by the medical institution, the injured worker or by a bookkeeping company or maybe even near-automatically by a company’s own ERP/HSE management system.)
 If the codes are missing the insurance company has to fill in the missing codes with the information supplied by the employer.
 TVK does not contact the employer directly if the data is incorrect or missing.
 Corrections to the codes are possibly made by the insurance company.
 TVK has minimal control over the content of accident description text and validity of variable coding.

 In practice the distributed worker’s compensation insurance system means also distributed coding of accident data.
 Many of the people involved in the coding of variables are unexperienced in the terminology and the coding but have more accurate information of the accident itself.
 Some of the insurance companies, work safety expert companies and software providers have also support services, guides and software/internet tools to assist in finding and choosing the correct codes.
 Majority of the notifications are nowadays made electronically, but still it is possible to make the notification manually using an old-fashioned paper document.
-There are many steps In the process of the data collection and a lot of interesting information that could be helpful for accident prevention is “lost”.
+There are many steps in the process of the data collection and a lot of interesting information that could be helpful for accident prevention is “lost”.
 Prevention work could use more and better data but the economic burden of the data collection process has to be taken into account every time when discussing changes to the system.
 In the distributed data collection system even a minor change in data collection results in many changes in ICT-systems of all the stakeholders (and is experienced to be hard and slow to implement and expensive).

 For accidents at work all the costs of the medical care (including first aid) given by the medical institutions are invoiced usually (in most cases) directly from the insurance company.
 In case of an accident at work the medical institution has to ask or check the insurance company of the employer to send the invoices.
 When the insurance company receives the information from the medical care institution they can check whether the employer has supplied all the required information for that accident.
 This results in relatively good coverage.
-However the insurance institution has a priority in the success of the compensation process, not in the quality of the coded variables.
+However the insurance institution prioritizes the success of the compensation process, not in the quality of the coded variables.
 In some cases the missing codes must be accepted because information is unavailable for some reason.
-Quality of the coding can be evaluated also afterwards with the written description of the accident.
+Quality of the coding can also be evaluated afterwards with the written description of the accident.